What Is The Longest Word English

 Composition and Structure

 The protein Titin, a vital component of muscle tissue, is the basis for this record-breaking word.
 Proteins are composed of amino acids linked together in a specific sequence, like beads on a string.
-Each amino acid is represented by a specific chemical name.
+But each amino acid is represented by a specific chemical name.
 The full chemical name of Titin involves listing each of these amino acids in order, which leads to the immense length of the "word".

 Scientific Basis